 Why and How Composing A Nature Photograph Well

 Knowing how to compose a nature photograph is just as important as knowing how to frame it, or choose a point of view, or manage the negative space.
 It is difficult, and requires a lot of experience and maturity.
 To be able to compose a photo well, a nature photographer must have a clear vision.
-Here are some things that we think are necessary for creating compositions that have impact.
+Here are some things that I think are necessary for creating compositions that have impact.

 A viewer’s eyes scan a photograph from left to right first, then along the diagonal.
-That is how we read things.
+That is how you read things.
 Composing a photograph is arranging the visual elements in order to create unity in the scene.

 A photograph is composed of the following elements: